Janbazar: Rani Rashmoni's house

 The most famous resident of Janbazar was Rani Rashmoni.
 Married at the age of 11 to Raj Chandra Das (Marh), the Zamindar of Janbazar, she constructed Dakshineswar Kali Temple and engaged in numerous philanthropic activities.

 What is now known as Rani Rashmoni's house at the crossing of Rani Rashmoni Road and Surendranath Banerjee Road, was initially 70&71 Free School Street.
-Rani Rashmoni's father-in-law, Pritaram Das, started constructing this house in 1805.
+Rani Rashmoni's father-in-law, Pritaram Marh, started constructing this house in 1805.
 It took some 7–8 years to complete construction of the big house.

 Rani Rashmoni had four daughters – Padmamani, Kumari, Karunamoyee and Jagadamba.
 Mathuramohan Biswas, the husband of Rani Rashmoni's youngest daughter Jagadamba, had always been like a son to Rashmoni which she did not have biologically.
 The house is now divided into three parts.
 Jagadamba's descendants live in 13 Rani Rashmoni Road, Kumari's descendants live in 18/3 Surendranath Banerjee Road, and Padmamani's descendants live in 20 Surendranath Banerjee Road.
 The family is finding it difficult to maintain the house and although Kolkata Municipal Corporation has declared it a heritage building, it has no funds needed for restoration.
 Parts of the house are collapsing.